Talking to and dealing with cult members:

 The corrupt practices associated with the cult

 ‘By entering into discussion on subjects related to these topics, the hope is to raise an issue that the cult member is not programmed to deal with.
-This issue is one that would bring a doubt or question to the mind of the cult member.
-The exit counsellor would then be able to encourage the cult member to discuss the subject in depth.’
+This issue is one that would bring a doubt or question to the mind of the cult member.'
+The person communicating with the cult member can then encourage them to discuss the subject in depth.

 ‘A curious yet concerned posture is the most effective stance anyone can take in relating to the cult member.
 It is relatively easy to elicit rapport and trust when you are genuinely curious, because all you are doing is asking questions in a non-judgemental way.
 Because you care about the person, you want to know everything that is important to them' (‘Combating Cult Mind Control’ by Steve Hassan, p241).

 Do try to keep in regular contact via email or telephone, even if there is little response.

 Do express sincere love for the cult member at every available opportunity.